This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Horseradish and prime rib are perfect pairings.
 My horseradish sauce for prime rib can be whipped up in no time, and adds the perfect creamy touch you will love!

-This is a minimal effort recipe.
+This is a minimal-effort recipe.
 All you need are the ingredients, a whisk, and a bowl!
 I like to pour the creamy horseradish sauce right over the prime rib, but if you prefer, it can also be served on the side for dipping.
-This is an excellent recipe to make ahead and stored in an airtight container for up to 4 days.
+This is an excellent recipe to make ahead and store in an airtight container for up to 4 days.
 Perfect for holiday planning!

 Prime Rib Au Jus